Muirfield/pocketmine-plugins/GrabBag/README.md

   If no player was specified, it will list spectators.
 * **summon** _<player>_ _[message]_
-  summon : Summons a player to your location
+  Summons a player to your location
 * **throw** _<player>_ _[force]_
-  throw : Throw a player in the air
+  Throw a player in the air
 * **whois** _<player>_
-  whois : Gives detail information on players
+  Gives detail information on players

 Commands scheduled by `at` and `after` will only run as